 - communication skills in speaking, listening, and presenting effective arguments in a variety of different contexts.

-Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford courses.
+Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford, London and Cambridge courses.
 In 2016, attendees came from 108 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
 For the Medical School Preparation programme, over 150 students from 50 nations attended.

 Timetable for students aged 16 to 18